-This multi-cooking countertop appliance gives its users the most precious gift in cooking — time.
-A slow-cooker, whether a brand-name Crock-Pot of some other kind, uses moist heat to cook the contents placed inside the appliance.
-The low temperatures make it safe to leave on while you run errands, go to work, or sleep soundly, effectively making meal time a mostly labor-free, hands-off task.
-For this reason alone, it is hardly a shock that slow-cookers have remained widely popular long after Irving Naxon’s initial version first appeared on shelves.
+Slow cookers give users the most precious gift in cooking — time.
+Whether a brand-name Crock-Pot or some other kind, slow cookers use moist heat to cook the contents placed inside the appliance.
+The low temperatures make it safe to leave on while you run errands, go to work, or sleep soundly, effectively making mealtime a mostly labor-free, hands-off task.
+Still, utilizing your slow cooker to its full potential requires some know-how.
+We reached out to cookbook authors and recipe bloggers to gather expert tips to ensure that your slow cooker dishes turn out perfectly every time.

-Take the time to season and brown your meat before putting it into the cooker. — Chef Brooke WilliamsonAccording to Williamson, “The most common mistake that I find with slow-cooked food is seasoning.
+According to Williamson, “The most common mistake that I find with slow-cooked food is seasoning.
 If your food doesn't go in seasoned, it won't come out seasoned, and browning is an important step of flavor development.”

 Holly Clegg, cookbook author and a member of our own Culinary Content Network, reminds home cooks to resist the urge to lift the lid while cooking.
-Clegg tells us that, “every time you open the lid, you release heat and moisture and add 30 minutes to the cooking time.”
+Clegg tells us that “every time you open the lid, you release heat and moisture and add 30 minutes to the cooking time.”

 If you are interested in a hassle-free way to make homemade meals, even on the busiest nights of the week, from breakfast dishes that cook while you sleep to simple dinner ideas that won’t require you to babysit a host of pots on the stove, look no further read on to discover our 50 essential slow cooker recipes!